tonyhoVN/UR5-Controller/README.md

-# ASSIGNMENT OF TONY HO
+# UR5 Robot Controller
-This package is used for ROS Melodic in Ubuntu18.04
+This package is built on ROS Melodic in Ubuntu18.04

 ## I. Setup Environment
 1. Clone package into src of your workspace